Foster Care

 One more foster carer, one more home

-In some cases, children cannot be reunited with their families due to child protection issues.
-In these instances, we need long-term foster families to care for a child until they are 18.
-The birth family or relatives could maintain a fair level of contact with the child and their foster family during this time.
+In certain cases, due to child protection issues, children cannot be reunited with their families.
+In these circumstances, we rely on long-term foster families to care for the child until they reach the age of 18.
+During this period, the birth family or relatives can maintain a reasonable level of contact with both the child and their foster family.

 How can I become a foster carer?